Planning a trip to the French capital and need more information on how to travel from Barcelona to Paris by train? Look no further!

 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Barcelona to Paris usually costs around $162.62 two weeks before travel, but can start from as little as $40.16 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Barcelona to Paris can start from as little as $31.47 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Barcelona to Paris leaves at 08:20 from Barcelona Sants.
+The first train from Barcelona to Paris leaves at 08:15.
 Times and services may vary during weekends and holidays.

-The last train from Barcelona to Paris leaves at 18:30 from Barcelona Sants.
+The last train from Barcelona to Paris leaves at 16:36.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Barcelona to Paris cover a distance of around 516 miles (831 km) during the journey.